Offroadcode/Zoom-Area-Cropper/README.md

 [Here's a simple example of making use of Zoom Area Cropper in your view](https://gist.github.com/naepalm/ef62771d72af15b9f337307eec01b4d1).

+**Note:** Super large images work with the cropper but can sometimes take several seconds in such cases for the preview crops to update as ImageProcessor works through the bigger images.
+More typical sized media are more speedy with the previews.

 ## Questions?

 If you have questions, feel free to ask them [here](https://github.com/Offroadcode/Zoom-Area-Cropper/issues).